-Using real life examples from smart watches and music apps, to cybersecurity and fake news, you will be taken on a journey of discovery on how information technologies are applied, and learning the extent to which digital footprints impact your everyday lives.
+Using real life examples, from smart watches and music apps, to cybersecurity and fake news, you will be taken on a journey of discovery on how information technologies are applied, and learning the extent to which digital footprints impact your everyday lives.

-- non-exam assessment (50%) and one written exam (50%) - all non-exam assessment is internally assessed and externally moderated - the course is graded as Level 2 Distinction\, Distinction, Merit or Pass and Level 1 Distinction, Merit or Pass.
+- One external examination, and two pieces of non-exam assessment (coursework). - All non-exam assessment is internally assessed and externally moderated. - The course is graded as Level 2 Distinction, Distinction, Merit or Pass and Level 1 Distinction, Merit or Pass.
 These are equivalent to the GCSE 9-1 grades as shown on page 9.